Illegal Downloading Information

 What is the downloading policy?

 The policy regarding downloading is not new, but there is new software that assists the university in monitoring illegal activity.
-Illegal downloading falls under the Unauthorized Use of Computer Resources policy in our Student Code of Conduct.
+Illegal downloading falls under the Unauthorized Use of Computer Resources policy in our Code of Student Conduct.
 This policy includes, but is not limited to “unauthorized transfer of a file,” “use of computing facilities that violate copyright laws,” and “any violation of the University’s computer use policies.”

 What does this new software do?